22 Oct 2024

 alhambradunfermline.com

 Good to see Scottish Ballet striking out from their usual touring circuit with a two-night visit to the Alhambra in Dunfermline.
-What’s rather glorious about the Alhambra is that as you enter the stalls, you immediately spot an auditorium-wide bar at the back of all the seating - it’s huge, and certainly no wondering where you go for an interval drink here!
+What’s rather brilliant about the Alhambra is that as you enter the stalls, you immediately spot an auditorium-wide bar at the back of all the seating - it’s huge, and certainly no wondering where you go for an interval drink here!
 At 1200+ seats, the Alhambra is a fine size, with good sight lines and comfy seats.
 I hope they visit again.
 Next month Scottish tour the same bill to The Beacon in Greenock - sadly I can’t be there, but I think you should for what proves a splendid mixed bill.

 Hard to think of a better curtain raiser to a night of ballet than Cayetano Sotos Schachmatt (Checkmate) - it’s a fast-paced and disarmingly humorous slice of bang-up-to-date dance and yet with its feet firmly planted in the theatre and TV of 60 years ago.
 Ten dancers (five of each sex), identically and oddly clad in riding helmets, shorts and long black socks, prance and shimmy in tight unison to an eclectic soundtrack that starts by conjuring images of groovy 1960s Go-Go dancers and dissolves into a bit of a walk’ on the wild side.
 There’s a good dollop of exciting Bob Fosse physicality on display, but it’s all so deliciously camp and yet delivered with dead-pan reverence by the dancers.
 At 18 minutes, Schachmatt is perfect length, leaving you smilingly disorientated and wanting to see it immediately run again.
 It’s a great calling card for the company.